pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 <!-- ## Installing Sublime Text

-Go to the [downloads page](https://www.sublimetext.com/3) and download the live installer for your operating system. -->
+Go to the [downloads page](https://www.sublimetext.com/3) and download the live installer for your operating system.-->

 ## Installing Atom

 ### Mac and Windows Users

-Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system.
+Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system (you want to download a .exe file).
 Mac users just copy the app into the applications folder.

 ### Linux/Ubuntu users